MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 file, you can access it by specifying a relatively short name, rather than needing to specify the entire path to the file.
 The current directory is called the working directory.

-Windows PowerShell uses the noun **Location** to refer to the working directory, and implements a family of cmdlets to examine and manipulate your location.
+PowerShell uses the noun **Location** to refer to the working directory, and implements a family of cmdlets to examine and manipulate your location.

-## Getting Your Current Location (Get-Location)
+## Getting your current location (Get-Location)

 To determine the path of your current directory location, enter the `Get-Location` command: